10 Surprising Foods with More Sugar Than a Glazed Donut

 Granola is one of those foods that has a hardcore "health halo," likely because it is made with oats and often nuts, seeds and dried fruit.
 All good things—until all the sweeteners start rolling in.

 Check labels if you're shopping for granola, or switch to oatmeal and give it crunch with nuts and natural sweetness with fruit.
+Also, you can always make your own at home.

 When you're shopping for barbecue sauce, compare labels and look for varieties with less sugar.
 For a lower-sugar burger topping try avocado, mayo or mustard.
 Chicken marinade?
 Try a dry rub, pesto or vinaigrette.